Frankablu/FireGB/ReadmeWindows.txt

 Mute: m
 Have fun!

-This program uses the SDL & SDL_gfx libraries
+This program uses the SDL, SDL_gfx & SDL_ttf libraries